 Principles of remuneration

-The long-standing remuneration practices of VP Bank correspond to the business model of VP Bank as asset manager and private bank.
+The long-standing remuneration practices of VP Bank correspond to the business model of VP Bank as an asset manager and private bank.
 The principles applied are laid down in the Remuneration Policy:

 A focus on performance and performance differentiation are substantive components of the compensation policy and ensure the interlinking of variable compensation with the achievement of the strategic goals of the company.